mdolab/MACH-Aero/machAeroTutorials/overset_analysis.rst

     $ adflow_plot -i run_adflow_L3.py -np 4

-This is simply an overlay, which starts the adflow script in the background and parses its ``stdout``.
+This is simply an overlay, which starts the adflow script in the background and parses it's ``stdout``.
 At startup you will see the regular adflow-ouput.
 But as soon as the calculation starts, you'll see a plot of ``resRho``:

 .. figure:: images/overset_analysis_adflow_plot.png